 When a couple proceeds with divorce, the family court will often order one spouse to make monthly support payments to the other spouse.
 At Vetrano | Vetrano & Feinman LLC, we help answer your financial questions and offer guidance in resolving alimony and spousal support matters.
 We will help you determine the appropriate support settlement that is fair and equitable, advocating for your rights and safeguarding your best interests.

-Contact our divorce and alimony attorneys to discuss your future financial needs and concerns.
+Contact your local alimony attorneys to discuss your future financial needs and concerns.
 We can help you understand alimony and how it applies to your unique situation.

-- Alimony pendente lite (APL): alimony support paid by the higher earning spouse to the lower earning spouse according to a formula until all issues in the divorce resolved and a final decree in divorce is entered.
-This form of support is to generally equalize the incomes of the spouses so each spouse can meet his/her living expenses and counsel fees.
+Alimony support is paid by the higher-earning spouse to the lower-earning spouse according to a formula until all divorce issues are resolved and a final decree in divorce is entered.
+This form of support generally equalizes the spouses’ incomes so each spouse can meet his/her living expenses and counsel fees.